Liability

 In a business scenario, a liability is an obligation payable to a third party.
-It may or may not be a legal obligation and arises from transactions and events occurred in the past.
+It may or may not be a legal obligation and arises from transactions and events that occurred in the past.
 It is usually payable to an external party (e.g. lenders, long-term loans).

 There are mainly three types of liabilities except for internal liabilities.
 Current liabilities, Non-Current liabilities & Contingent Liabilities are the three main types of liabilities.
-The settlement of a liability is expected to result in an outflow of funds from the company.
+The settlement of liability is expected to result in an outflow of funds from the company.

 (Capital + Liabilities) = Assets